 - Pain.
 This is the main reason people go to the doctor.
-Mild stiffness and aching after heavy use will occur first in most people, progressing to a deep ache on activity.
-This may worsen until the joint is painful at rest or at night and very troublesome on movement or weight bearing.
+Mild stiffness and aching after heavy use will occur first in most people.
+This can then progress to a deep ache on activity.
+This may worsen until the joint is painful at rest or at night and troublesome on movement or weight bearing.

 - Stiffness.
-The joint will feel stiff on getting going so it will be very stiff in the morning but will ease within 30 minutes.
+The joint feels stiff on getting going so it will be very stiff in the morning but will ease within 30 minutes.
 The joint may stiffen or “gel” after resting for a period following exercise or activity.

 - Grinding or grating feelings or noises, known as crepitus, are very common.
 Crunching and creaking can both be felt and heard in severe cases.

 - Swelling.
 There are two types.
 One is the hard bony swelling of the joint caused by extra bone formation and the second is the extra fluid inside the joint.

 - Wasting of the main quadriceps muscles may be evident.